 How to paint plaster walls with emulsion

 If you watch a consummate professional painter like Jack Pauhl in action, you would be forgiven for thinking that emulsioning walls is easy.
 It is, if you know as much as he does.
+Read on for a few tips on how to paint plaster walls with emulsion.

 To get it right, you need to constantly analyse, practice and re-visit every aspect of the task of painting, over and over and over.